 Providence Christian College complies with the requirements of the Americans with Disability Act (ADA 1990) specifically in the areas of housing, education, and employment.
-If specific accommodations are needed, the student needs to speak with the Director of Student Life before the end of orientation.
+If specific accommodations are needed, the student needs to speak with the Disability Resources Coordinator, Ms. Jan Van Spronsen, either in person in the Academic Resources Center in Upper MacGavran, or via email to vanspronsen@providencecc.ed before the end of orientation.